·

 Step #2: We must identify our triggers.

-If we want to stop yelling at our kids, we have to be aware of our own emotions and feelings.
+We must be aware of our emotions and feelings if we want to stop yelling.
 Are we at a boiling point?
 How are we feeling?
 Are there things we can do to stop ourselves before we get to this boiling point?

 FIND YOUR TRIGGERS.

 For me, it’s feeling tired.
-When I’m not getting adequate sleep I am much more likely to lose my temper.
+I am much more likely to lose my temper when I’m not getting adequate sleep.

 Baseline anxiety is another one.
-When I’m anxious it impacts my entire house.
-Then I become less patient with my kids.
+When I’m anxious, it impacts my entire house.
+Then, I notice myself becoming less patient with my kids.

 So what are your triggers?